fjodoin/samurai_game/README.md

-# samurai_game
+# javascript_samurai_game
-Samurai game to help brush up JavaScript: https://www.youtube.com/watch?v=vyqbNFMDRGQ&amp;t=372s
+Brushing up on JavaScript by following tutorial: https://youtu.be/vyqbNFMDRGQ